GloBoiVic/GloBoiVic/README.md

  [![](https://visitcount.itsvg.in/api?id=GloBoiVic&icon=2&color=12)](https://visitcount.itsvg.in)

 ## 👨‍💻 About Me
-🔭 I am a Software Developer interested in all things tech.
+🔭 Software Developer interested in all things tech.
 My goal is to make an impact in my community using technology

 🤓 Currently learning MERN Stack with TypeScript